-A Guide to Men’s Health Fifty and Forward, the new Special Health Report from Harvard Medical School, offers steps and strategies to lessen — or prevent — threats to your well-being and longevity.
+A Guide to Men’s Health Fifty and Forward, a Special Health Report from Harvard Medical School, offers steps and strategies to lessen — or prevent — threats to your well-being and longevity.
 It provides a wide-ranging, clear-eyed look at the leading causes of death for men at midlife and beyond.
 It examines those factors that put you at risk for a variety of problems and explains the important measures you can take to reduce those risks.

 You’ll also get useful guidance for protecting yourself against the effects of common age-related problems that can diminish the quality of life, including osteoarthritis, low back pain, hearing loss, enlarged prostate, and erectile dysfunction.

 A Guide to Men’s Health Fifty and Forward is filled with positive, practical information for strengthening your defenses to ensure a healthier, longer life.
 If you want to stay in the game — and on top of your game — order your copy of this Special Health Report now!

 Prepared by the editors of Harvard Health Publications in collaboration with Anthony L. Komaroff, M.D., Professor of Medicine, Editor-in-Chief, Harvard Health Publications.
 53 pages.
 (2016)